 The idea behind SI therapy is that specific movement activities, resistive body work, and even brushing of the skin can help a child with sensory problems experience an optimal level of arousal and regulation.
 This, according to some OTs, can actually “rewire” the brain so that kids can appropriately integrate and respond to sensory input, allowing them to both make sense of and feel safer in the world.
 Such “rewiring,” writes OT and SMILE Center clinical director Markus Jarrow in Cutting Edge Therapies for Autism, can decrease anxiety, making them “more confident, successful and interactive explorers.”

 This assertion is controversial, as is the term many OTs use to describe these issues: sensory processing disorder (SPD).
 SPD is not recognized by psychiatrists as a diagnosis, though they acknowledge that children do have problems based on over- or under-receptivity of their senses.
-Most, if not all, children and adults with ASD have significant sensory issues.
+Most, if not all, children and adults with ASD have significant sensory issues, and sensory issues are cited as one of the symptoms of ASD.
 But not all who do are on the spectrum; they may have ADHD, OCD or other developmental and learning delays, or no other diagnosis.

 The seven (or eight) senses